-As the days of autumn give way to the chill of winter, I doubt the thought of, “are my pipes going to burst this winter?” has crossed your mind.
+As the days of autumn give way to the chill of winter, I doubt the thought of, “Are my pipes going to burst this winter?” has crossed your mind.
 But you’re in the luck.
 The thoughtful folks at B.R.
-McGinty have, and we’re here to tell you how you can prevent a winter nightmare and enjoy all the delights that winter has to offer in comfort.
+McGinty have, and we’re here to tell you how you can winterize your plumbing and enjoy all the delights that winter has to offer in comfort.

 For starters, plumbing pipes in Arkansas are usually placed outside of the home and are not insulated.
 This is a common practice due to the simple fact that cold snaps don’t happen very often.
 Extended periods of time where the temperature holds at a temperature of 20°F or lower don’t happen enough to warrant the extra expense.

-The best way to guarantee that your plumbing pipes don’t burst this winter would be to re-route any vulnerable pipes into heated areas of your home, but that would be rather expensive.
-The next option would be to place insulation around all at-risk pipes, making sure there are no gaps in the insulation so that the pipe is entirely covered and none of it is exposed to the elements.
+The best way to guarantee that your plumbing pipes don’t burst this winter would be to re-route any vulnerable pipes into heated areas of your home—but that would be rather expensive.
+The next option is to place insulation around all at-risk pipes, making sure there are no gaps in the insulation so that the pipe is entirely covered and none of it is exposed to the elements.

 Also, if the exterior of your home has any cracks or holes that cold air can penetrate and potentially freeze your water pipes, be sure to fill those in.
 Even plumbing in the interior of your home are vulnerable.
 These pipes are usually ones that are close to exterior walls with cabinets above.
 The empty space in the cabinet can potentially trap cold air and lead to freezing pipes.
 An easy way to remedy this is by keeping the cabinet doors slightly open to allow that air to escape.